-If you’re one of the many who are looking to purchase a resale HDB flat in Singapore, don’t fret – there are numerous grants that could assist you in doing so.
+If you’re one of the many who are looking to purchase a HDB resale flat, don’t fret – there are numerous grants that could assist you in doing so.
 The eligibility requirements offered are flexible, and so people from all kinds lifestyles and situations can apply.

 Read on to learn more about what kinds of grants are available: